cardano-foundation/CIPs/CIP-XXXX/README.md

 ***Version 1 URIs***

 Version 1 URIs must include a `faucet_url` and a `code` as required parameters.

-***Version 2 URIs***

-Version 2 URIs must include a `faucet_url` and may optionally include a `code` or other arguments per the needs of the project's faucet API.
+URIs may include additional arguments to suit the needs of the project's faucet API.

 ### Handling Token Claim URI Queries

-The token claim URI should consist of a required versioning `path` (i.e. `/v1` or `/v2`) as well as one or more required or optional URL-encoded arguments.
+The token claim URI should consist of a required versioning `path` (i.e. `/v1`) as well as one or more required or optional URL-encoded arguments.

-All Token Claim URIs must include a URL-encoded `faucet_url` argument.
-The `code` argument is required for Version 1 Claim URIs while being flagged as optional for Version 2 and beyond.
+All Token Claim URIs must include a URL-encoded `faucet_url` argument as well as a `code` argument.

 The wallet provider should send a POST request to the provided `Faucet URL` that includes:
 * The change/receipt wallet address of the user